monacorona/es6/README.md

 </details>

+###Spread operator
-**Spread operator**: The spread operator `...` allows an expression to be expanded into multiple elements.
+The spread operator `...` allows an expression to be expanded into multiple elements.
 Complete exercises 11. <details><summary>Click to expand more information about the spread operator.</summary>
 This is useful for separating an array into individual elements:

 ```js